Responsible Sourcing

 In addition to mechanisms that provide greater confidence, McCafé SIP promotes transparency, allowing us to understand who grows our coffee; producer collaboration to provide relevant training and tools to farmer communities; and continuous improvements where performance and progress toward improved social, environmental and economic standards can be measured.

-McDonald’s is a large purchaser of white fish,2 and has played an important role in improving the sustainability of the global whitefish sector by implementing independently verified criteria for healthy fish stocks, impact on ecosystems, fisheries’ management and other key actions.
-We support global efforts to restore depleted fish stocks and conserve marine environments.
+McDonald’s believes that we have played an important role in helping improve the sustainability of the global white fish sector by implementing independently verified criteria for healthy fish stocks, impact on ecosystems, fisheries’ management and other key actions.
+We support global efforts to restore depleted fish stocks and conserve marine environment and we aim for all the wild-caught fish sourced for use in McDonald’s products to come from verified sustainable sources.

 Footnotes